djangodeployment/django-deployment-book/03-web-server.rst

 .. note::

-   Again, this is not a valid apache configuration file until you replace ``$DOMAIN`` with your actual domain name, such as "example.com".
+   Again, this is not a valid Apache configuration file until you replace ``$DOMAIN`` with your actual domain name, such as "example.com".

 .. code-block:: bash